 \Cref{eq:solution linear adaptive} differs from \Cref{eq:solution nonadaptive} (for known sparsity) because its right-hand side involves the additional term $\sqrt{\log(es)}$ in the denominator.
 This extra factor is crucial for achieving adaptivity.
-The existence and uniqueness of $\lambda_*(s)$ can be ensured by Lemma~\ref{lem: decrease} in the appendix.
+The existence and uniqueness of $\lambda_*(s)$ can be ensured by Lemma~B.1 in the supplementary material.